 Cancellation by us may happen if there is insufficient enrollment seven days prior to a camp.
 You will be notified promptly and your full payment refunded.

 Contact our Daycamps Coordinator, Grace Chollar-Webb, at 541-687-9699, ext.
-2 or email email@example.com if you have any questions or problems with registration.
+2 or email firstname.lastname@example.org if you have any questions or problems with registration.
+Please leave a phone number with your voicemail or email if you are having registration problems so that we can solve these as quickly as possible.
+Thanks!